factorhouse/cronut/README.md

 Cronut provides lifecycle implementation for the Quartz Scheduler, exposed via Integrant / `:cronut/scheduler`

-The scheduler supports two fields:
+The scheduler supports the following fields:

-1. (optional) update-check? when true check for Quartz updates on system start
-2. (required) schedule: a sequence of 'items' to schedule, each being a map containing a :job and :trigger
+1. (required) :schedule - a sequence of 'items' to schedule, each being a map containing a :job and :trigger
+2. (optional, default false) :disallowConcurrentExecution? - all jobs run with the @DisableConcurrentExecution quartz annotation
+2. (optional, default false) :update-check? when true check for Quartz updates on system start

 e.g.